unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/14-groups.md

 ## Collapsible option

-You can choose to make the field collapsible and make it collpased initially.
+You can choose to make the field collapsible and make it collapsed initially.

 <img srcset="/dynamicproduct/images/groups-group.jpg 2x">